lewismj/inky/README.md

 In a language like Haskell we would use a *sum* type.
 The choice in C++ is either a union type (as above) or an inheritance hierarchy.

 I would definitely *not* use `std::variant` again.
 A poor alternative to sum types.
-The code bloat with `std::get` is horrific, so is the manual pattern matching on type (that I’m not convinced can be got rid of by sprinkling in a Visitor pattern.
+The code bloat with `std::get` is horrific.
+Manual pattern matching on type (that I’m not convinced can be got rid of by sprinkling in a Visitor pattern.
+Very, very slow.

 2. The parsing routines are basic.
 I could have used a combinator library.
 I have used [FastParse][4] in Scala.
 I decided to investigate Boost’s Spirit parser.  *I quickly gave up on the idea of using Boost’s Spirit parser.*
-	Investigating other C++ parser combinators (which was one of the reasons for this experiment).

-4. The interface to the parser is simple ` Either<Error,ValuePtr> parse(std::string_view in)`.
+3. The interface to the parser is simple ` Either<Error,ValuePtr> parse(std::string_view in)`.
 The parser will return a smart pointer to a `Value` that represents the S-Expression or an Error.
 	One issue is that this carried over to the evaluation function `Either<Error,ValuePtr> eval(EnvironmentPtr env, ValuePtr val)` this does mean *runtime errors* are essentially treated as exceptions.
 The variant above should really contain an `Error` type (separate to Parse Error) so that there is a distinction between exception and error.

-5. I followed the ‘Build Your Own Lisp’ approach of adopting a ‘special syntax’ for Lambda expressions.
+4. I followed the ‘Build Your Own Lisp’ approach of adopting a ‘special syntax’ for Lambda expressions.
 In the first version v1.0.
 In v1.1 I made minimal changes necessary to support more standard syntax.
-As other implementations, it just means adding ‘special cases’ into the evaluation function.
+There is a trade off, the ‘special forms’ complicate the evaluation.

-4. This is largely ‘throwaway’ code, not for a serious project.
+5. This is largely ‘throwaway’ code, not for a serious project.
 I’m not sure if the C++ boilerplate is repaid by speed in a proper implementation. **Actually it isn’t.**  There is not too much code, but would be less if done using say Scala.

-5. In this codebase I’ve made no attempt at any tail call optimisation.
+6. In this codebase I’ve made no attempt at any tail call optimisation.

 #### v1.0